cloud-66-internal/help.cloud66.com/_includes/how-to-guides/databases/database-management.md

 * GlusterFS
 * InfluxDB

 {%if page.collection=='rails' %}For Rack-based stacks, Cloud 66 automatically detects whether your application relies on a database or not during your code analysis.
-This is based on a combination of your Gemfile and your `database.yml` or `mongoid.yml` files.{%endif%}
+This is based on a combination of your Gemfile and your `database.yml` or `mongoid.yml` files.

+{%endif%}

 After you have analyzed your code, ensure that your desired database type is displayed in the _About your app_ section of the analysis results.
 If you haven't specified a username and password for your database, Cloud 66 will automatically generate these credentials for you.
 They will be available as environment variables and your application will be configured to use them.

+{%if page.collection=='rails' %}
+### Managing YAML configs

+A Rails app must have either a `config/database.yml` file or `config/mongoid.yml` in order to work on Cloud 66.
+We will create these files automatically if they don't exist.

+If you want to specify a different DB config per environment, you can name the files `config/database.yml.environment-name` (e.g. `config/database.yml.dev`)

+If you don't want to use the standard config setup, you can also add a `config/database.yml.cloud66` or `config/mongoid.yml.cloud66` file instead.

+We will prioritise these configs as follows:

+1. Files ending `.cloud66`
+2. Files ending with a `.environment-name`
+3. The standard YAML config file
+{% endif %}

 ## Database deployment types